top of page

 Our first view of the Mont Ventoux

-It was still about 50 km to the campsite, which was on the other side of the Ventoux.
+It was still about 50 km to the campsite on the other side of the Ventoux.
 We feared the way there would be pretty mountainous.

 Mont Ventoux

-The Ventoux, with in front the hills we needed to cross in order to reach the campsite.
+The Ventoux, with in front the hills we needed to cross to reach the campsite.

-In the descent we decided to cut a few kilometers off our route.
-That did mean we wouldn't pass a big city and wouldn't be able to buy any food or drinks.
-Fortunately we found a pizzeria, we definitely had more luck finding food than last year.
-At least it seemed that way, the pizza's were only available in the early afternoon so we still couldn't eat anything.
+We decided to cut a few kilometers off our route on the descent.
+That meant we wouldn't pass a big city and couldn't buy any food or drinks.
+Fortunately, we found a pizzeria.
+We definitely had more luck finding food than last year.
+At least it seemed that way, the pizzas were only available in the early afternoon, so we still couldn't eat anything.
 We had no choice but to continue.
-It wasn't really flat there, so that made cycling even worse.
-There were grapes growing along the road, but they weren't very tasty, probably because they were meant to make wine.
+It wasn't really flat there so that made cycling even worse.
+Grapes were growing along the road, but they weren't very tasty, probably because they were meant to make wine.

 We also saw some plum and apple trees.
-We wanted to pick a few but then realized the people who owned the land were watching from 10 meter away.
-Fortunately we could buy food from them.
-We bought Galia melons for 80 cent a piece.
+We wanted to pick a few but then realized the people who owned the land were watching from 10 meters away.
+Fortunately, we could buy food from them.
+We bought Galia melons for 80 cents apiece.
 They were nice and juicy.
-In Nyons we bought ravioli, water, and fruitcake.
+In Nyons, we bought ravioli, water, and fruitcake.
 Bram had tried those in the past.
-They were very tasty, about half of it was sugar and the rest garbage food.
+They were delicious, about half of it was sugar, and the rest was garbage food.

 The last section toward the Ventoux wasn't as hilly as we had feared.
-Outside of Nyons we searched for a bench so we could eat.
-We couldn't find one, but Bram found a spot in the roadside that was shady.
-I proposed cycling a bit further, Bram said 'what are the odds there will be a bench a few minutes further'.
-We both looked down the road, there were 3 tables and 6 benches within 50 meters.
-There we began cooking the ravioli.
-When the stove was on for one minute it went out.
-Now we were out of fuel and the ravioli was only lukewarm.
+Outside of Nyons, we searched for a bench so we could eat.
+We couldn't find one, but Bram found a shady spot on the roadside.
+I proposed cycling a bit further, and Bram said, 'What are the odds there will be a bench a few minutes further?'.
+We both looked down the road, and there were three tables and six benches within 50 meters.
+There, we began cooking the ravioli.
+When the stove was on for one minute, it went out.
+Now, we were out of fuel, and the ravioli was only lukewarm.
 It wasn't really edible, but we had little choice.

 The last climb before the campsite wasn't that bad, here is a picture from the summit.